 The 2040 analysis assumes that HSR service would be operational for Phase 1, which would connect San Francisco with Los Angeles through the Central Valley.
 The number of daily trains for both alternatives would be the same.
 HSR service from the 4th and King Street Station to the SFTC was previously and separately evaluated in the EIR/EIS for the DTX (USDOT et al. 2004, 2018).
-The 2040 analysis was conducted from the point at which the HSR trains would emerge from the DTX tunnel south of Mission Bay Drive in San Francisco to Scott Boulevard in Santa Clara.
-The 4th and King Street Station was not included in the 2040 analysis because that portion of the alignment will be part of the DTX tunnel in 2040, and that project has already been environmentally cleared.
+The 2040 analysis was conducted from the point at which the DTX alignment ends, south of Mission Bay Drive in San Francisco to Scott Boulevard in Santa Clara.
+The 4th and King Street Station (located at grade) was not included in the 2040 analysis because that portion of the alignment will be part of the DTX tunnel in 2040, and that project has already been environmentally cleared.